hhromic/midi-utils-js/README.md

 The available color mapping algorithms are as follows:

-* ```color-map```: map colors according to the set color map, scaling lightness according to the velocity of the note.
+* ```color-map```: map colors according to the configured color map.
+The lightness is scaled according to the velocity value of the note.
-* ```color-map-fixed```: the same as the above, but a fixed lightness instead of velocity-based lightness.
+* ```color-map-fixed```: same as the above, but a fixed lightness is used instead of a velocity-based lightness.
-* ```rainbow```: map colors according to a generated rainbow coloring pattern, scaling lightness according to the velocity of the note.
-It maps the rainbow range according to the set min/max note values.
-The color map setting has no effect with this algorithm.
+* ```rainbow```: map colors according to a generated rainbow coloring pattern.
+The lightness is scaled according to the velocity value of the note.
+This algorithm maps the rainbow range according to the configured min/max note values.
+The color map setting has no effect.
-* ```rainbow-fixed```: the same as the above, but use a fixed lightness instead of velocity-based lightness.
+* ```rainbow-fixed```: same as the above, but a fixed lightness is used instead of a velocity-based lightness.

 More information about the color maps can be found in [this website](http://rhythmiclight.com/archives/ideas/colorscales.html).
+These color scales were transcribed by [this work](http://mudcu.be/midi-js/js/MusicTheory.Synesthesia.js).
+Thanks for that!

 Acknowledgements
 ----------------

-Many thanks go to my excellent beta tester friend and pianist Mario Arias (@2xMcK).
+Many thanks go to my excellent beta tester friend and pianist Mario Arias ([@2xMcK](http://github.com/2xMcK)).
 You can see him performing in [this video](http://youtu.be/MI8koEcOBh0) and also in [this video](http://youtu.be/-pT2aPDNLjI).
 Kudos for all the feedback!